|

 Odor: No characteristic odor.

-Allergies/Toxicity: Besides the standard health risks associated with any type of wood dust, no further health reactions have been associated with Basswood.
+Allergies/Toxicity: Besides the standard health risks associated with any type of wood dust, no further health reactions have been associated with basswood.
 See the articles Wood Allergies and Toxicity and Wood Dust Safety for more information.

-Sustainability: This wood species is not listed in the CITES Appendices or on the IUCN Red List of Threatened Species.
+Sustainability: This wood species is not listed in the CITES Appendices, and is reported by the IUCN as being a species of least concern.

 Basswood is an ideal wood for many woodcarvers.
 Its soft, fine, even texture make it easy to work with, while its pale, inconspicuous color doesn’t detract from the carved patterns of the finished product (which also makes it easier to paint and color).